AlexMoffat/timecalc/README.md

 # TimeCalc

-A scratch pad for time and date calculations.
-Type expressions on the left, see the results on the right.
+TimeCalc is an OS X scratch pad for time and date calculations.
+You can enter dates, times and durations in different formats, convert between them and perform calculations.
+You enter expressions in the left pane and see results on the right.
-For example how far apart are the date from a Kibana log message and the timesamp of a Cassandra column?

-    September 6th 2017, 19:04:55.000 - 1504742693764001

-Or, what's two minutes and 13 seconds after a time in seconds since epoc?

-    1499212382 + 2m 13s

 ![](TimeCalcOverview.png)

+TimeCalc provides an OS X service you can bind to a keystroke for quick entry of selected text.

 ## Features / Functionality / Help